- Home

 Caring for someone with cancer

-Many cancer support groups and cancer education programs are open to carers, as well as people with cancer.
-Support groups and programs can offer valuable opportunities to share experiences and ways of coping.
+Many cancer support groups and cancer education programs are open to carers as well as to people with cancer.
+There are also face-to-face, internet and telephone support groups specially for carers.
+They offer the chance to share experiences and ways of coping.
+Call Cancer Council 13 11 20 to find out about carer support groups.
+To connect online with other carers, visit the Cancer Council Online Community.

 More resources